In The Field: Conversations With Our Contributors—Halee Kirkwood

 I have a manuscript of about sixty poems tentatively entitled This Far North, and as I wrote above, I am sending these poems out to journals.
 So far, I have about 50% of these poems published, and in a year or two, I’ll see whether the book is worth sending out into the world.

+This is a headshot of the writer Jason Tandon.
+Jason has dark brown hair and is wearing a dark blue shirt over a gray shirt.
+He is standing in front of a lake and is looking directly into the camera.
+He is not smiling.
 Jason Tandon is the author of four books of poetry, including The Actual World (Black Lawrence Press, 2019).
 His poems have appeared in many journals and magazines, including Ploughshares, Prairie Schooner, Beloit Poetry Journal, North American Review, and Esquire.
 He is a senior lecturer in the Arts & Sciences Writing Program at Boston University.
 Listen to Jason read “I Came Here” on our YouTube page.
-You can learn more about Jason and his work at his website.
+You can learn more about Jason and his work at his website

 The featured image for this post is credited to Bob King.